First time freshmen, transfer students and students who wish to apply for associate or bachelor’s degree programs.

 Can I have a pet?

 Because of the health risks, allergies etc. residents are not allowed to have pets in their rooms - there are exceptions supported under the Americans with Disabilities Act.
-Fish tanks for small fish and non-carnivorous aquatic animals are allowed and students may use water circulators to keep tanks clean.
+Fish tanks (no larger than 5 gallons) for small fish are allowed and students may use water circulators to keep tanks clean.
 Even though they are kept in tanks, mammals (rats, mice, ferrets, etc) and reptiles are not permitted.

 Can I bring a bike to school?